YanhaoMo/MyWiki/Automatic Tuning Tool.md

 # Tips

 * how to determine whether the system running as virtual guest

-** how to determine whether the system running as kvm guest ** how to determine whether the system running as vbox guest ** how to determine whether the system running as vmware guest
+ - how to determine whether the system running as kvm guest
+ - how to determine whether the system running as vbox guest
+ - how to determine whether the system running as vmware guest

+defualt condition

 # 参考连接